-Suffolk Rape Crisis (SRC) is a feminist organisation run by women for women.
+Suffolk Rape Crisis (SRC) is a feminist organisation run by women for women, which aims to:

 We believe first and foremost that rape is never a woman's fault.

 We believe that sexual violence is a tool of oppression, and so we aim to actively challenge the discrimination, prejudice and harm that affect the lives of all women and girls, and especially the lives of those who have experienced sexual violence.